 Receiving a liver from an organ donor (liver transplant) is the only treatment that will restore normal liver function and cure portal hypertension.
-A liver transplant is usually considered only when liver damage is severe and threatening your life.
+A liver transplant is usually an option only when liver damage is severe and threatening your life.

-Before your condition becomes severe, you may want to talk to your doctor about whether you will be a good candidate for a liver transplant if your disease becomes advanced.
+Before your condition becomes severe, you may want to talk to your doctor about whether you'll be a good candidate for a liver transplant if your disease gets worse.

-Talk to your doctor about what steps you can take now to improve your overall health so that you can increase your chances of being considered a good candidate.
+Talk to your doctor about what steps you can take now to improve your overall health.
+That way you can increase your chances of being considered a good candidate.

-Lifestyle changes may reduce symptoms caused by complications of the disease and may slow new liver damage.
+Lifestyle changes may reduce symptoms caused by complications of cirrhosis.
+These changes may also help to slow new liver damage.

 Giving up alcohol